Digital-Data-Co/forge-docs/src/administration-guide/notifications/telegram.md

 ### Configuration

-Using the Chat ID and Token from the previous steps, you can now configure Semaphore UI to send Telegram Alerts as follows:
+Using the Chat ID and Token from the previous steps, you can now configure Forge UI to send Telegram Alerts as follows:

 ```
 telegram_alert: True